swsms/code-analyzer-tool/README.md

 You can also use AST to rewrite some of the checks added before.
 It would be especially convenient for checking the names of functions and classes.

-If you want to continue improving this project, you can implement all of the standard PEP8 checks, display column numbers, and also allow disabling some of the checks using command-line arguments.
+If you would like to continue improving this project, then you may:
+- implement all of the standard PEP8 checks,
+- display column numbers,
+- disabling some of the checks via command-line arguments.